-Comparing the Amex Gold Card and the Chase Sapphire Preferred can be tricky since these two cards earn different types of rewards.
-However, depending on the category, one card may offer more value than the other.
+Comparing the Amex Gold Card and the Chase Sapphire Preferred can be tricky since these cards both earn points in top rewards programs.
+However, depending on the bonus category, one card may offer more value than the other.

 Welcome bonus winner: Amex Gold Card